jan-dh/figma-tailwindcss/README.md

 ### Creating your theme

-The plugin gets it's info from the Layer Styles and Text Styles.
+The plugin gets it's info from the Local Paint Styles and Local Text Styles.
 At this point it picks up:

 -   colors
 -   font-families